lambdaxymox/cgwavefront_obj/README.md

 use wavefront_obj::mtl;
 ```

 Each module has a top-level parsing function to parse a each file type.
+There are concrete
+examples of explicit use of the module to parse OBJ and MTL files in the module documentation
+as well as the `examples` directory in the source tree.

 ## Notes
 * The Wavefront OBJ format does not contain information about how polygons of